IvanShestachenko/Process-Management/README.md

 </table>

 > [!NOTE]
-> *This project is based on an abstract business case that was created within this university course.
+> *This project is based on an abstract business case that was created within this university course.*

 > [!NOTE]
-> *Detailed research documentation and a comprehensive breakdown of the simulation findings are provided in the Final-Report.pdf repository file.*
+> *The Final-Report.pdf file provides comprehensive documentation of the entire research process.
+It includes detailed structural descriptions and BPMN
+> 2.0 diagrams for both the AS-IS and TO-BE versions of the process.
+Furthermore, the report contains a thorough breakdown of all simulation parameters and
+> results, offering a complete evaluation of the proposed optimizations.*

 ---